crashappsec/chalk/src/docs/guide-user-guide.md

 When reports contain metadata keys that do NOT start with an underscore, they contain information from _the time of metadata insertion_.
-If Chalk is not performing insertions at the time, such keys will always be directly taken form the chalk mark.
+If Chalk is not performing insertions at the time, such keys will always be directly taken from the chalk mark.
 No keys without the leading underscore can be reported for non-insertion operations unless they are found in a chalk mark.